shamil-sadigov/Imagegram/README.md

     "Database": "",
     "BlobStorage": ""
   }
-...
 ```

-No need to create empty database in SQL Server or containers in Blob Storage.
+ℹ️ No need to create empty database in SQL Server or containers in Blob Storage.
 It will be done on application startup.

-Can be deployed on Azure.
+Now app can be deployed on Azure (or any other infrastructure).

 ## How to run unit tests